electric-eloquence/feplet/ABOUT.md

 We are primarily concerned with the evaluation of expressions, not the execution of commands.
 All function expressions receive input and return output.
 This being the case, we don't concern ourselves with side-effects or state.
-Data are transmitted through functions, but we don't mutate or do horrible things to them.
+We transmit data through functions, but we don't mutate or do horrible things to them.
 Data structures are generally treated as stacks.
 They are added to, but the older parts are never changed.